Dijet Production in Neutral Current and Charged Current Polarized Deep Inelastic Scattering: Dijet production kinematics

 It is worth noticing that, at the LO of dijet production, $\xi_{2}$ is the momentum fraction carried by the incoming parton.

 Dijet production can be better studied in the Breit frame (B), which is defined as the one that satisfies $2x\vec{p}+\vec{q}=0$.
-At the $\mathcal{O}(\alpha_{s}^{0})$ DIS process, this implies that the virtual boson and incoming parton collide head-on, completely reversing the momentum of the parton (hence the commonly used nickname \textit{brick-wall} frame), as its represented schematically in Fig. \ref{fig:Breit}.
-The first non-vanishing contribution to dijet production is then obtained at $\mathcal{O}(\alpha_{s})$, with two final-state partons with completely opposite transverse momentum, and receives contributions from both initial-state quarks and gluons.
+In the $\mathcal{O}(\alpha_{s}^{0})$ DIS process, this implies that the virtual boson and incoming parton collide head-on, completely reversing the momentum of the parton (hence the commonly used nickname \textit{brick-wall} frame), as represented schematically in Fig. \ref{fig:Breit}.
+The first nonvanishing contribution to dijet production is then obtained at $\mathcal{O}(\alpha_{s})$, with two final-state partons with completely opposite transverse momentum, and it receives contributions from both initial-state quarks and gluons.